Joe91/fun-bots/documentation/traces.md

 ## Creating a land-vehicle path
 The following paths are used by bots for land vehicles.

-This will be available soon.
+1. Create a path from an objective to a nearby vehicle, the objective of this path should be `vehicle <uniqueName>`.
+At the end of the path when you are extremely close to the vehicle.
+Save the path and select the latest point of that path, open the Venice Unleashed console and enter `AddVehicle` whilst looking at the vehicle.
+2. Trace a path (we highly recommend having this separate from the infantry paths, as vehicles drive on roads and infantry are not supposed to walk on the roads) for the vehicle.
+Follow the same guidelines as for infantry paths.
+5. Save it (Go to `CLIENT` in the `WAYPOINT-EDITOR`, and click `SAVE`.
+Do the same for the `SERVER` button.)
+   You should receive confirmation (yell) once it's saved.

+#### Implementation Ideas
+- You can make the vehicle path go around a certain location.
+Example is the current CL - Grand Bazaar map where the bots drive around the map.

 ## Known bugs and issues
 This list contains all bugs and issues related to traces.

 No current confirmed issues related to traces are reported.
-If you find an issue, please [report it](https://github.com/Joe91/fun-bots/issues).
+If you find an issue, please [report them](https://github.com/Joe91/fun-bots/issues).

 # FAQ
 TBA.